 This year's festival is all taking place here at Oxford Brookes University and is free and open to all.
 Apart from the George McBean workshop and private view / Q&A there is no need to book, just turn up and join the debate.

 Thank you to all who attended the 2015 festival.
 We would love to hear your thoughts about it, even if you didn't attend.
 Please get in touch here.

 George McBean, The Insurgent Artist, exhibition is now open in the Glass Tank, Abercrombie Building, Oxford Brookes University and will run until 28th February 2015.

 You can download the programme for the exhibition and also get a fascinating insight into George's life and work by listening to his commentary on the exhibition.

-The film programme has now been announced.
+The full programme of events can be printed by clicking here or on the poster.
 All events take place at Oxford Brookes University and are free and open to everyone.
 No need to book, just come along.
 We look forward to seeing you there.

 We are pleased to be working with New Internationalist on this year's festival.
 New Internationalist gives readers real insight into today’s most challenging political, social and environmental issues.
 With a sharp focus on human rights, global issues and progressive ideas, it tackle subjects often ignored or sidestepped by mainstream media.
 And with a global network of over 200 writers, bloggers and activists, New Internationalist acts to bring marginalized voices to the centre of the debate.